ujihisa/okta-scim-beta/README.md

 Your SCIM 2.0 API must support fetching of users by user id.

-Below is an example written in Python/Flask that will return a user by user id:
+Below is how the sample application handles returning a user resource by user id:

     @app.route("/scim/v2/Users/<user_id>", methods=['GET'])